-Gordon MacKenzie – Orbiting the giant hairball (one of my favorite books on creativity!)
+From: Gordon MacKenzie – Orbiting the giant hairball (one of my favorite books ever on creativity!!!)

 Thermometers used to be made with liquid mercury.
 If you dropped one and the glass casement shattered the encapsulated mercury would separate into little balls.
 It was almost impossible to gather it all up without considerable effort as each attempt at capturing the fractured mess and trying to corral the mercury caused it to divide further.

 Defining creativity simply is equally as frustrating as trying to corral liquid mercury.
 Succinct definitions for creativity appear very subjective to both the one doing the defining and the reader of the definition.
 Most of us know something is creative when we see, hear, or experience it even if we cannot specifically tell someone why – it just is.
 It strikes a certain chord; it is something totally different and unique, or offers a new understanding or a completely new perspective; perhaps it evokes a strong emotional or physical response that takes the breath away, or it is something that causes us joy or wonder.

 Obviously, creativity means numerous things to different people and can be defined in any number of ways.
 Creativity can also be defined at many distinct levels — cognitively, intellectually, socially, economically, spiritually, and from the finite perspective of different disciplines — business, science, music, art, dance, theater, etc..

 Here are a few common attempts to describe what creativity means: Creativity is . . .

 - A common definition from Webster’s – Creativity is marked by the ability or power to create — to bring into existence, to invest with a new form, to produce through imaginative skill, to make or bring into existence something new.

 - Carl Rodgers (psychologist) – The emergence of a novel, relational product, growing out of the uniqueness of the individual.